apache/flink/docs/dev/table/connect.md

 **Kafka 0.11+ Versioning:** Since Flink 1.7, the Kafka connector definition should be independent of a hard-coded Kafka version.
 Use the connector version `universal` as a wildcard for Flink's Kafka connector that is compatible with all Kafka versions starting from 0.11.

 Make sure to add the version-specific Kafka dependency.
 In addition, a corresponding format needs to be specified for reading and writing rows from and to Kafka.

+The kafka connector can also be defined with a *CREATE TABLE DDL* statement, please see the dedicated page [DDL](ddl.html) examples.

 {% top %}